Eric Koston

 Eric Koston (born April 29, 1975) is a Thai-born American professional skateboarder and company owner.
 He has been featured in the Tony Hawk's video game series and the Electronic Arts (EA) video games Skate 2 and Skate 3.

 Koston co-owns both Fourstar Clothing (with Guy Mariano) and the skatepark/website "The Berrics" (with professional skateboarder Steve Berra).

 Early life

 Eric Koston was born in Thailand, in the same hospital as fellow professional skateboarder Alphonzo Rawls (a shoe designer as of 2011).
-Koston was raised in San Bernardino, California, United States (U.S.) and began skating in 1986.
+Koston was raised in San Bernardino, California, United States, and began skating in 1986.
 His parents are Americans.

 Professional skateboarding

 One of Koston's first board sponsors was the H-Street company that was co-founded by Tony Magnusson and Mike Ternasky.
 During Koston's time with the company the team included Danny Way and Matt Hensley, but Koston sought a larger entity and later parted ways with the company.
 Following H-Street, in 1992, Koston joined 101 (a division of World Industries headed by Natas Kaupas) and in 1993 the Girl team and appeared in the videos Goldfish, Mouse, Yeah Right, and Pretty Sweet.

 Koston was a leading team rider for the éS brand and an "Eric Koston éS Game of Skate" was held annually over numerous years.
 Koston also appeared in the éS video Menikmati in which he returns to his birthplace of Bangkok.

 Following his departure from éS, Koston joined the Lakai roster and a video was published onto YouTube to announce the move.
 After joining the company in 2006, Koston filmed a part for the 2007 Lakai video Fully Flared.
 Koston's eventual departure for a place on the Nike SB team was accompanied by a YouTube video that parodied the George W. Bush shoe-throwing incident.

 Nike SB immediately promoted Koston's recruitment to the brand's team with a signature shoe—the "Eric Koston 1" model—and a contest for consumers, entitled "Mr. Control It All".

 A promotional campaign, identified by the hashtag "#thelegendgrows", was launched by Nike to coincide with release of Koston's second signature shoe model the "Eric Koston 2".
 An advertisement that included other Nike athletes, such as Tiger Woods, and Koston's Nike SB teammates was filmed and a behind-the-scenes video was also published on the brand's YouTube channel.
 Koston used the Eric Koston 2 design as a basis for a limited edition golf shoe, named the "Koston 2 IT", and a corresponding launch was held in London, UK at the 1948 Stadium store in Shoreditch.
 During the promotional campaign for the Eric Koston 2, Koston explained his overall experience working with Nike in comparison to the core skateboarding companies he has been sponsored by in the past: